HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="media_query_values.sql"
 ) }}

 Pixels are very much the unit that is used for breakpoints.
 There are a few instances of ems a long way down the list, however setting breakpoints in pixels appears to be the popular choice.
 There are probably many reasons for this.
 Legacy.
 All of the early articles on responsive design use pixels, and many people still think about targeting particular devices when creating responsive designs.
-Sizing [using ems](https://www.google.com/url?q=https://zellwk.com/blog/media-query-units/&sa=D&ust=1607450749403000&usg=AOvVaw0h06KUQUWfqoFyP5BVsss4) involves considering the size of the content rather than the device, and this is a newer way of thinking about web design, perhaps one yet to fully be taken advantage of along with intrinsic sizing methods for layout.
+Sizing [using ems](https://zellwk.com/blog/media-query-units/) involves considering the size of the content rather than the device, and this is a newer way of thinking about web design, perhaps one yet to fully be taken advantage of along with intrinsic sizing methods for layout.

 ### Properties used inside media queries

 On mobile devices 79% and on desktop 77% of media queries are used to change the `display` property.
 Perhaps indicating that people are testing before switching to a flex or grid formatting context.
-Again, I think this may be linked frameworks, for example the [Bootstrap responsive utilities](https://getbootstrap.com/docs/4.1/utilities/display/).
+Again, this may be linked frameworks, for example the [Bootstrap responsive utilities](https://getbootstrap.com/docs/4.1/utilities/display/).
 78% of authors change the `width` property inside media queries, `margin`, `padding` and `font-size` all rank highly for changed properties.

 {{ figure_markup(